 Mahuya Barua, ACE Youth Representative, Los Angeles

-Mahuya Barua is a senior at Bravo Medical Magnet High School and the Los Angeles/SoCal Youth Representative for the Alliance for Climate Education (ACE).
-Mahuya participates in the youth environmental movement by informing fellow students about climate change and taking on carbon-cutting projects as the head of her school's environmental club.
-Last school year, Mahuya successfully guided her peers through both of ACE's Biggest Loser: Energy Competitions, by reducing carbon emissions, saving money on energy costs, and encouraging energy-efficient behavior on campus.
-In the spring, she mentored students across Southern California who were competing in the contest via regional peer-to-peer conference calls which she helped organize and facilitate.
-Recently, Mahuya was recognized as a CBS Eco Media Earth Month Hero, and won 3rd place in Global Green USA's Citizen Entrepreneur Contest, for which she was given a Youth Ambassador position, and a grant for $1000 to help enact a ban on harmful Styrofoam trays in her school cafeteria.
-Mahuya's journey of being an environmental leader has only just begun and it is a role she hopes to continue throughout her life.
+Mahuya Barua participates in the youth environmental movement by informing fellow students about climate change and taking on carbon-cutting projects as the head of her school's environmental club.
+She successfully guided her peers through both of ACE's Biggest Loser: Energy Competitions, by reducing carbon emissions, saving money on energy costs, and encouraging energy-efficient behavior on campus.
+She also mentored students across Southern California who were competing in the contest via regional peer-to-peer conference calls, which she helped organize and facilitate.
+Ms. Barua was recognized as a CBS Eco Media Earth Month Hero, and won 3rd place in Global Green USA's Citizen Entrepreneur Contest, for which she was given a Youth Ambassador position, and a grant for $1,000 to help enact a ban on harmful Styrofoam trays in her school cafeteria.
+Ms. Barua's journey of being an environmental leader has only just begun and it is a role she hopes to continue throughout her life.